Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Proposed Method

 \subsection{Our Method: MotionFlow}

 An interesting intuition that informs our work is that the variables in the input and output sequences are correlated in a spatio-temporal space.
 We therefore propose to enhance the conditionals in CNFs to include time-dependent spatial features.
 Our method can be combined with any normalizing flows.
 In particular, we use flows with the steps including three layers of \emph{actnorm} (which stands for activation normalization), \emph{invertible $1\!\times\!
 1$ convolution}, and \emph{affine coupling}.
+In the Glow model, these layers are used with additional squeeze and split layers.
+Nevertheless, depending on the number of flow levels, it needs inputs and outputs with dimensions that are divisible by a factor of 2.
+In our method, we develop a more adaptable model by removing these layers.

-In our model, we utilize these three layers with additional conditioning layers to learn the relationships between spatio-temporal input features and structured output variables.
+We utilize flow layers with additional conditioning layers to learn the relationships between spatio-temporal input features and structured output variables.
 The conditionals provide autoregressive priors on the weights and biases mapping from the hidden layers to the parameters of the normalizing flows.
-As shown in Figure~\ref{fig:model}, masked convolutions with spatial and temporal orderings generate conditional weights for the steps of the normalizing flows.
+Masked convolutions with spatial and temporal orderings generate conditional weights for the steps of the normalizing flows.
 Notably, we process all $U$ input time steps in parallel in a single stage, which is in contrast to the RNN-based methods which require $U$ sequential stages to process all time steps.

 Although the prescribed model can capture the autoregressive characteristics and the spatial dependencies of the input sequence, the temporal dynamics of the output sequence are ignored if it is represented as a single datapoint.
 Inspired by VideoFlow~\cite{Kumar2019VideoFlowAF} which is a generative model for videos, we propose to learn a dynamic latent space where each time-dependent output variable depends on all previous latent states.
 We specifically propose temporally conditional prior distribution for structured output prediction.